Frequently Asked Questions

 What is the pre-apprenticeship meeting?

-The pre-apprenticeship meeting is the first step of pre-apprenticeship (the selection process), and is usually held in the fall (October – December).
+The pre-apprenticeship meeting is the first step of pre-apprenticeship (the selection process), and is usually held up to three times each year.
 The purpose of this meeting is to gather required documents and information from applicants, such as your high school diploma or GED, your doctor’s statement that you are physically able to do the work of the trade, your valid driver’s license and your payment of the non-refundable $100.00 registration fee (cashiers check or money order--NO CASH or personal checks).
 A pre-entry written assessment is also given during the meeting.
 (Also see What does pre-apprenticeship consist of? and What is the pre-entry written assessment?)

 What is the pre-entry written assessment?